wlillisdev/tasty_tipples/README.md

 ## Customer Testimonials

 - This section was designed to build confidence with new site visitors, new visitors can see real client Testimonial’s so a potential new customer can have confidence that we are a trusted and reputable ecommerce site.
 - The boxes have a hover effect so when the user hovers over the image the box is raised.
-It help with user experience and users retention on site.
+It helps with user experience and users retention on site.

 - <img src="assets/readme/testimionals.png" alt="client testimonials" width="600"/>